alexschexc/StNicholasBookstoreSoftware/README.md

 ## API

 We implement API using [OpenAPI 2.0 (Swagger)](https://swagger.io/specification/v2/) specification.
+This approach has been chosen because:

-This implementation has been chosen because of the following:
+- code generation for both: client and server

-- it is design for the given domain and the problem
+- RESTful is a widely used API protocol
-- initial development team has more experience with this API type amongst viable alternatives
+- development team has more experience with this API type amongst viable alternatives

 Alternatives considered: